As winter storm moves across US, ice becomes bigger concern

 “Unfortunately we are looking at enough ice accumulations that we will be looking at significant travel impacts,” Orrison said.

+Tennessee had the highest number of reported power outages by midday, particularly in Memphis and surrounding areas in West Tennessee.

-Ice began accumulating Thursday in parts of West Tennessee including Memphis, Tennessee, causing power outages and dangerous road conditions during the morning commute.
-Trees sagged under the weight of ice, resulting in fallen tree limbs and branches.
-Parked cars had a layer of ice on them and authorities in several communities around Memphis warned of some cars sliding off slick roadways.
+Trees sagged under the weight of ice in Memphis, resulting in fallen tree limbs and branches.
+Parked cars had a layer of ice on them and authorities in several communities around the city warned of some cars sliding off slick roadways.

-Texas had about 70,000 power outages Thursday morning, far from the more than 4 million outages that paralyzed the state during the February 2021 freeze in one of the worst blackouts in U.S. history.
+In Texas, the return of subfreezing weather brought heightened anxiety nearly a year after February 2021’s catastrophic freeze that buckled the state’s power grid for days, leading to hundreds of deaths in one of the worst blackouts in U.S. history.

-The return of subfreezing weather and ice in Texas was unsettling to many residents after last year’s catastrophic outages.
-In San Antonio, where roughly 30,000 homes were without power Thursday morning, officials stressed the outages were local disruptions — such as downed power lines — and not grid failures.
+Facing a new test of Texas’ grid, Republican Gov. Greg Abbott said it was holding up and on track to have more than enough power to get through the storm.
+Texas had about 70,000 outages by Thursday morning, but Abbott and local officials said that was due to high winds or icy and downed transmission lines, not grid failures.

 South Bend, Indiana, reported a record snowfall for the date on Wednesday with 11.2 inches (28.5 centimeters), eclipsing the previous record of 8 inches (20.3 centimeters) set on the date in 1908, said Hannah Carpenter, a meteorologist with the National Weather Service’s office in Syracuse, Indiana.